Juvenile Bald Eagle at Sequoyah Refuge

-One crisp winter morning at Oklahoma’s Sequoyah National Wildlife Refuge, I spotted a beautiful young Bald Eagle perched on a bare tree limb just as the sun peaked over the eastern horizon.
-This refuge located along the Arkansas River is an excellent place to view these regal birds in December.
+One cold winter morning at the Sequoyah National Wildlife Refuge in Oklahoma, I encountered a juvenile Bald Eagle perched on a bare tree limb.
+As the sun began its ascent, soft golden light spilled across the wetlands.
+This wildlife haven along the Arkansas River is a prime spot to observe Bald Eagles, especially in December.

 • Camera: Canon EOS 7D